hundred rabbits logo consisting of one hundred white dots

 entry procedures

-It is possible to enter via a closed port but it requires applying in advance for a Closed Port Permit.
+It is possible to enter via a closed port but it requires applying in advance for a Closed Port Permit, see how to apply.
 If you want to check in to Naha, Kagoshima and Chichijima, applying for this is necessary.
 If you fail to obtain permission, they will fine you.

 The Open and Closed port system is a remnant of the time when Japan was closed to the world.
 It used to be that as a sailor, you had to apply for every closed port you were planning on visiting, but since may 2018 it is only necessary to apply for a permit for your first port if it is a closed port.